Take a bow: Rihanna becomes the world’s wealthiest female musician

 On 4 August 2021, Forbes reported that singer-songwriter Rihanna has become a billionaire.

-Worth US$ 1.7 billion (RM7.2 billion), the multiple Grammy Award winner is now the world’s wealthiest female musician and the second-richest female entertainer after TV producer-philanthropist Oprah Winfrey.
+Worth US$1.7 billion (S$2.29 billion), the multiple Grammy Award winner is now the world’s wealthiest female musician and the second-richest female entertainer after TV producer-philanthropist Oprah Winfrey.
 Rihanna, whose real name is Robyn Fenty, hasn’t released a new album since 2016’s Anti.
 Although it may be an issue with fans of her music, it has not really impacted her income.

 The Barbados-born singer owns 50 percent of the brand while the other half is owned by French luxury goods conglomerate LVMH.
 Famous for its inclusivity, Fenty Beauty offers a diverse range of make-up products, including 50 shades of foundation, that appeal to women of all colour.

 While Fenty Beauty brings in the bulk of Rihanna’s earnings, the rest comes from her lingerie brand Savage x Fenty.
 The brand was founded in 2018 as a joint venture with TechStyle Fashion Group.
-In February 2021, it reached a US$ 1 billion (RM4.21 billion) valuation after raising US$115 million (RM484 million) in funding the same month.
-Rihanna’s share in Savage x Fenty is 30 percent, which is worth an estimated US$270 million (RM1.1 billion), while the remaining earnings come from her music.
+In February 2021, it reached a US$1 billion (S$1.35 billion) valuation after raising US$115 million (S$155 million) in funding the same month.
+Rihanna’s share in Savage x Fenty is 30 percent, which is worth an estimated US$270 million (S$365 million), while the remaining earnings come from her music.